HansLanda14ib/gestion-recette/README.md

 - Click on Network Access from the left menu then click on Add IP Address
 - Click on Allow access from anywhere then click on Confirm
 - Click on Clusters from the left menu then click on Connect
-- Choose Connect your application then copy the connection string and paste it in the `.env` file variable named `MONGO_HOTEL_SERVICE` in the hotel directory
+- Choose Connect your application then copy the connection string and paste it in the `.env` file variable named `MONGO_URI`
-- do the same for **the booking service** and paste the connection string in the `.env` file variable named `MONGO_BOOKING_SERVICE` in the booking directory

 **3. Firebase Account:**
 Set up a Firebase account and project for the Auth Service.
 You can create a project through the Firebase Console.